 Thank You U.S. Women’s World Cup Soccer Team!

-Back in 2005, Allie Long signed a letter of gratitude to Corinne Brown, Clinical Director of Foothills and an integral team member in the opening of The Willows at Red Oak Recovery®, as one of her Northport High School varsity soccer coaches with a side note pointing to her signature that read, “Keep that, it will be worth money one day.
+Back in 2005, Allie Long signed a letter of gratitude to our Clinical Director of Foothills and an integral team member in the opening of The Willows at Red Oak Recovery®, as one of her Northport High School varsity soccer coaches with a side note pointing to her signature that read, “Keep that, it will be worth money one day.
 Haha – kidding.”

 As a remarkable athlete and leader, her passion for the sport and unrelenting faith, determination, and perseverance ultimately led to a spot on the 2019 Women’s World Cup soccer team!

 The team at Red Oak Recovery ® received Allie’s world cup jersey signed by the entire team with the message, “Dream Big, You can do anything you set your mind to!!
 Believe in yourself, stay strong, the USWNT is rooting for you ALL!”

 THANK YOU, Allie Long & US Women’s Soccer Team for supporting young people in recovery and inspiring hope in all hearts!
 Congratulations to you and the team on your remarkable 4th WOMEN’S WORLD CUP CHAMPIONSHIP!